sumkire/webp_server_rs/README.md

 ```

 #### 3.2 With prefetch
 To enable prefetch feature, using `-p`.

+**Prefetch will be ran in background, WebP image service will operate normally.**

 ```
 ./webp-server-rs -c /path/to/config.json -p